AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/cfg-replication-methods.md

    >[!NOTE]
    >
-   >**Some Incremental methods require you to set a `Replication Key`**. [!DNL MBI] will use this key to determine where the next update cycle should begin.
+   >**Some Incremental methods require you to set a `Replication Key`**. [!DNL Commerce Intelligence] will use this key to determine where the next update cycle should begin.
    >
    >For example, if you want to use the `modified at` method for your `orders` table, you need to set a `date column` as the replication key.
 Several options for replication keys may exist, but you select `created at`, or the time the order was created.
 If the last update cycle stopped at 12/1/2015 00:10:00, the next cycle would begin replicating data with a `created at` date greater than this.